knorm/knorm/website/docs/guides/queries.md

 ## Where expressions

-To create more complicated `where` queries, use where expressions:
+To create more complicated `WHERE` queries, use where expressions:

 ```js
 User.query